 • Eating the right kinds of carbs, suggests the Mayo Clinic, will go a long way toward preventing high blood pressure, diabetes, and some cancers.

 • To maintain a healthy weight, however, be mindful of portion control.
 Remember, the Dietary Guidelines say vegetables and fruit should make up half of each meal.

 Sugar: Adds Unwanted Calories, and Causes Sudden Insulin and Blood Sugar Shifts, Mood Swings, and Diabetes

 • Sugar can cause wild insulin spikes.
 Cut out sugar to stabilize blood sugar and maintain steady energy levels.

 • Enjoy the natural sweetness of fruit.
-Choosing fresh fruit over candy and other sweets helps lower your risk for cavities and weight gain.
+Choosing fresh fruit over candy and other sweets help lower your risk for cavities and weight gain.

-• Combat insulin resistance with a protein snack of unsalted nuts, or an unsweetened, low-fat milk or yogurt smoothie.
+• Combat insulin resistance with a protein snack of unsalted nuts, or unsweetened, low-fat milk or a yogurt smoothie.

 • Drink water, say the U.S. Dietary Guidelines.
 The CDC links sugary beverages like sweetened juice drinks, sodas, and sports drinks, to fatty liver disease and gout.

 Portion Control: Most Restaurant Portions Are Too Big